WalkerMao/walkermao.github.io/_posts/2022-06-05-the-transformer-model.md

 Unlike recurrence and convolution, self-attention operation is permutation invariant.
 In order for the model to make use of the order of the sequence, we must inject some information about the relative or absolute position of the tokens in the sequence.
 To this end, we add "positional encodings" to the input embeddings at the bottoms of the encoder and decoder stacks.
 The positional encodings have the same dimension dmodel as the embeddings, so that the two can be summed.
 There are many choices of positional encodings, learned and fixed. ([Gehring et al., 2017](https://arxiv.org/abs/1705.03122))

+Ideally

 The positional encodings can be learned, but the authors found that having fixed ones does not hurt the quality.
 The fixed positional encodings used in the Transformer are:
 $$
 \text{PE}(i,j) =
 \begin{cases}